 Introducing Pharos Tarot, a new deck by M. M. Meleen.
 Here are the cards revealed to date:

 2300 years ago, Alexander the Great had a dream.
-He dreamed of an old, bearded man, who recited these words to him: “Now there is an island, in the much dashing sea in front of Egypt.
+He dreamed of an old, bearded man (the Fool, grown to Hermit perhaps), who recited these words to him: “Now there is an island, in the much dashing sea in front of Egypt.
 Pharos is what men call it.”

 Alexander thus chose the island of Pharos as the site for his city of Alexandria.
 Alexandria aspired to house all the Hermetic arts.
 It was a melting pot of cultures; a newly built city with a visionary outlook and an ancient lineage.
 With its thriving sea port, Pharos became famous for the library of Alexandria – and the Pharos lighthouse, one of the seven wonders of the ancient world.